-The first sign of alternator or charging system trouble may be dim headlights or an engine that is slow to crank (or will not crank).
-The charging system keeps the battery charged, and supplies voltage for the entire electrical system.
+The first sign of alternator trouble may be dim headlights or an engine that is slow to crank (or will not crank).
+The alternator keeps the battery charged, and supplies voltage for the entire electrical system.
 So if the alternator, voltage regulator or wiring that connects the charging system to the battery and electrical system goes bad, it can create serious problems.

 Once battery voltage drops below a certain threshold, the onboard electronics, ignition and fuel systems may stop working normally and cause the engine to stall.
 The battery will not have enough reserve power to restart the engine, so the vehicle will be stranded until the problem can be diagnosed and repaired.